BretFisher/docker-vackup/README.md

 docker volume ls  --format '{{.Name}}' > /opt/scripts/docker-volume-list.txt
 ```

-Or Change the Variable in the Script
+Or Cchange the Variable in the Script it if you want something else
 ```txt
 VOLUMES="/opt/scripts/docker-volume-list.txt"
 DIR="/opt/backup-volume"